BEYOND THESE WOODS | Mark Roger Bailey

 Here is what I wrote earlier:

 When men claim that the earth was made for them, beware.
 Human beings - and birds, fish, mammals, plants - are of and by the earth.
 When men bully Mother Earth, who stands up to them?
-The lobbyist, the sheriff, the ax, the national guard, the quick payoff?
-When these same men savage Earth's ancient forests, who has the courage to say no?
+The lobbyist, the sheriff, the national guard, the average citizen, the lone wolf scientist?
+When men savage Earth's ancient forests, who has the courage to say no?

 When all of these forces conspire to brutalize again and again, should anyone be surprised when Mother Nature pushes back?